uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 - remove all *Snapshot*s in this set

 ### Limitations
 The *Snapshot* only contains pointers to other entities (software channels, packages, errata, ...).
-When a referenced entity is removed by the user, the *restore* function will not work as expected.
-As a minimal effort to prevent this, Web UI for channel deletion could display a warning if a channel is used in some *Snapshot*.
+When a referenced entity is removed by the user, the *restore* function would not work as expected.
+To prevent this, we should **forbid** deleting channels that are used in *Snapshot*s.

 ## Removing an Environment